microsoft/ai-developer/Labs/lab-05.md

     ![](./media/image_103.png)

-1. Add the following code in the `// Challenge 05 - Register Azure AI Foundry Text Embeddings Generation` section of the file.
+1. Add the following code in the `// Challenge 05 - Register Microsoft Foundry Text Embeddings Generation` section of the file.

     ```
     kernelBuilder.AddAzureOpenAITextEmbeddingGeneration(